Seiffen Church- History and a Tour of the Bergkirche Seiffen

 Wartburg Castle Tour- Wartburg Castle in Eisenach Germany

-The Venn Diagram of reader recommendations and travel plans overlapped neatly this year, meaning I could put the Wartburg Castle in Eisenach on the itinerary.
+The Venn Diagram of reader recommendations and travel plans overlapped neatly this year, allowing me to include Wartburg Castle in Eisenach on the itinerary.
 And I’m so glad.
-The Wartburg Castle Tour takes you on a journey through history from the 11th century to the end of the 19th.
-There are rough and ready rooms for knights, as well beautiful…
+The Wartburg Castle Tour takes you on a journey through history from the 11th century to the end of the 19th century.
+There are rough and ready rooms for knights, as well…

 Spreewald Kahnfahrt and a Visit to the Open-Air Museum in Lehde